mozilla/fx-private-relay/docs/translations.md

 ### Nightly Translation Updates

-A GitHub action, ["Fetch latest strings from the l10n repo"][action-l10n], updates translations.
+A GitHub action, [Fetch latest strings from the l10n repo][action-l10n], updates translations.
 The action runs at midnight UTC.
 It updates the `privaterelay/locales` submodule to the latest commit.
 The commit message is "Merge in latest l10n strings".
 If there are no translation updates, then there will be no commit.
-The action status is still "success" if there are no updates.
+The action status is still "success".

 The action uses a Personal Access Token (PAT), required to create the commit.
 If the nightly update fails, check that the PAT is still valid, and regenerate as needed.